nikelioum/Earth-DB/README.md

 - Insert data into tables with type validation.
 - Query tables with support for conditions, sorting, and column-specific selection.
 - Delete data from tables with or without conditions.
+- Update data in tables with specified conditions.
 - Easy-to-use interface for managing your custom database.

 ---